REAN-Foundation/rean-health-guru-app/docs/release_docs/REAN_Platform_Deployment_Workflows.md

 iOS-App-Release-Prod job will be performing the following steps:

 * This job sets up Fastlane, promotes the app to the App Store for review and release, and publishes a new GitHub release with generated release notes.

+#### Github-Tag-And-Realease

+The Github-Tag-And-Release job will be performing the following steps:

+* This job is used to automate the process of tagging and releasing a project.
+It fetches the code, extracts the version from a "pubspec.yaml" file, and then creates a new release draft with the obtained version tag, which will be automatically published.